-This pension liability has been accounted for under International Accounting Standard 19 Employee Benefits (IAS19) and in common with many public and private companies, who offer defined benefit pension schemes, the current IAS19 valuation of the pension fund assets is significantly less than the actuarial estimate of the liability.
-For Broadland the pension asset value is £75.5m and the liability £99.9m, giving a net deficit of £24.4m as at 31 March 2022.
+This pension liability has been accounted for under International Accounting Standard 19 Employee Benefits (IAS19).
+For Broadland the pension asset value is £74.3m and the liability £71.3m, giving a net surplus of £3.0m as at 31 March 2023.

-However, the Authority's actual contributions to the pension fund are independently assessed by the scheme actuary on a different statutory basis to ensure that any deficit on the pension fund is made good over the period that the liabilities will arise and contributions to the fund are determined by the actuary's advice.
+The Authority's actual contributions to the pension fund are independently assessed by the scheme actuary on a different statutory basis to ensure that any deficit on the pension fund is made good over the period that the liabilities will arise and contributions to the fund are determined by the actuary's advice.